-Ask anyone of a certain age what comes to mind first when they hear the term electroconvulsive therapy (aka ECT, aka electroshock therapy, aka shock therapy), and chances are they will mention the film One Flew Over the Cuckoo’s Nest starring Jack Nicholson.
-Given the lack of more realistic portrayals of this treatment, ECT may be viewed as a dangerous, obsolete treatment.
+Ask anyone of a certain age what comes to mind first when they hear the term electroconvulsive therapy (aka ECT, electroshock therapy, or shock therapy), and chances are they will mention the film One Flew Over the Cuckoo’s Nest starring Jack Nicholson.
+Given the lack of more realistic portrayals of this treatment, a lot of people view ECT as dangerous and obsolete.
 Except it’s not; ECT in real life is a very different creature.

 ECT is a highly effective treatment option for depression, and can also play a role in mania and psychosis.
-One of the biggest benefits is that it works fast, much faster than antidepressants could be expected to start working.
-That’s why I first received ECT; it was my first hospitalization, I was highly suicidal, and the treatment team just wasn’t prepared to wait the weeks it would take to see if I would respond to the antidepressant that had been started.
-I was too ill to be able to remember any of those first few weeks, and I was being treated on an involuntary basis, but being a mental health nurse I probably knew at least on some level that this was a good idea.
+One of the biggest benefits is that it works fast, much faster than antidepressants.
+That’s why I first received ECT; it was my first hospitalization, I was highly suicidal, and the treatment team just wasn’t prepared to wait the weeks it would take to see if I would respond to an antidepressant.
+I was too ill to be able to remember any of those first few weeks, and I was being treated on an involuntary basis, but being a mental health nurse, I probably knew, at least on some level, that this was a good idea.

 The ECT process

-The process of ECT in real life is fairly simple, and very different from Jack Nicholson’s ECT scene in One Flew Over the Cuckoo’s Nest.
-In the movie a bite block was roughly shoved in his mouth, a shock was applied with no anaesthetic, and he began wildly thrashing about.
-None of this is representative of current ECT practice.
+The process of ECT in real life is fairly simple, and very different from One Flew Over the Cuckoo’s Nest.
+In the movie, a shock was applied with no anaesthetic, and he began wildly thrashing about.
+None of that is representative of current ECT practice.

 Once you’re anaesthetized, they fit the rubber bite guard into your mouth to protect your teeth and tongue.
 The shock is delivered via two electrodes placed on the head.
 The muscle relaxant means there is not a visible seizure; instead, the intensity of the seizure is measured via EEG (electroencephalogram).
 You wake up feeling fairly clear-headed (at least in relation to how you were feeling beforehand); sometimes I haven’t even realized the ECT had already been done.

-There are various parameters that can be adjusted in the delivery of ECT, one of which is the electrode placement.
-Unilateral ECT, which involves both electrodes being placed on the same side of the head, is less likely to cause side effects.
-Bilateral ECT, which involves one electrode on each side of the head (on either the temples or forehead), is more effective but also more likely to cause side effects.
+Various parameters can be adjusted in the delivery of ECT, including the electrode placement.
+Unilateral ECT involves both electrodes placed on the same side of the head; it’s less likely to cause side effects.
+Bilateral ECT involves one electrode on each side of the head (on either the temples or forehead).
+It’s more effective, but at the same time, it’s also more likely to cause side effects.

 Effects on memory